defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 On top of that, what happens if our project has a set or problem spaces that we may want to keep separated?
 Would we pour all concepts together inside `Entities`, `ValueObjects` and more? **Keeping a single layer of separation for all connected, semi-connected or disjoint problem spaces can lead up to the Domain Spaghetti** itself.
 All concepts will be separated by a technical layer, which should provide some degree of separation, but what stops us from entanglement of all concepts like Shipments, Scheduling, Simulations, Audit Log, File Management and more together and dependent on each other?

-The concept of **Bounded Contexts** is something that can partially help us to solve the problem and we'll cover that in the following section.

 ### Side note
 Imaging a use case where you would separate your holiday files into logical layers as follows: